Kamen Rider 555: Riotrooper army

 The show featured a series of mass-produced transformation belts called Smart Buckle, which enabled the wearer to transform into a generic Riotrooper.
 The Riotroopers were introduced in the movie and later added at the end of the TV series.

 Live stage-show

 A live stage show of Kamen Rider Faiz featured three unique riders named Alpha, Beta, and Gamma.

 Naming conventions

-Each set of Rider Gear is code-locked, in addition to being only usable by Orphnoch.
+Each Rider Gear set is code-locked, in addition to being only usable by Orphnochs.
 These codes, input through the phone of each Gear, are a set of numbers that relate to the theme of each Gear.
 For the Faiz Gear, the code is 5-5-5, or "fives", phonetically similar to the word Faiz.
 For the Kaixa Gear, the code is 9-1-3, which is read in goroawase as "Ka-I-Sa".
-Delta Gear's phone was voice-activated, yet nonetheless also was coded with 3-3-3, a reference to the Greek letter Delta, a triangle.
+For the Delta Gear, though voice-activated, the code is 3-3-3, a reference to the Greek letter Delta, a triangle.